Feyerabend/bb/workbook/ch03/ci/README.md

 ### Project

-*Adapt the below scripts and install in your own repository, with some more serious code.
+*Adapt the scripts below and install them in your own repository, using more robust and production-ready code.
+Additionally, implement the suggested improvements to expand the YAML script.
+Take some time to read up on how 'GitHub Actions' work to make the most of this tool.*
-Also follow the suggestions of expanding the yml-script.
-Read-up on how Action works at GitHub.*

 ### Example on GitHUb